nitnetwork/NIT-Documentation/NIT_WhitePaper_v1.2.md

 3. Trading: NIT Token can be exchanged for other types of cryptocurrencies on different trades;
 4. Loans and transfers: NIT can be used as collateral for loans on particular platforms;
 5. Staking: NIT can be staked creating the opportunity for holders to get passive earnings;
-6. NIT token will also be used in the Hinks Gold ecosystem, read more about it.

 __Allocation__